wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 **_Using the Public API of Server 1 ..._**

-In the Bootstrap section, send a POST request to "/bootstrap", to create a new Management Server definition:
+In the Bootstrap section, send a POST request to "/bootstrap" to create a new Management Server definition:

 ![POST /bootstrap endpoint](./POST_bootstrap.png)

-* "name" is not important: it serves as a label or reminder for the user only.
+* "name" is not essential: it only serves as a label or reminder for the user.
 * "address" is the IP address or DNS name of the Management Server.
 * "port" is the TCP port number of the Management Server.
-(Usually 8883, which is the standard port number for MQTT over TLS.)
+(Usually, 8883, which is the standard port number for MQTT over TLS.)
-* "company_id" is your company ID in the system.
+Finally, * "company_id" is your company ID in the system.
 (Can be obtained using the GET /companies endpoint if you don't know it already.)

 #### Step 1b